nickcomito/nickcomito.github.io/_posts/2015-04-12-neonmob-first-impressions.md

 I think a better experience would be to be able to scroll that section horizontally, bringing the user's profile up more, or just removing it altogether.
 I find myself asking: "who is this person?", "have they made any collections?", "what does he/she look like?" and the top section seems to push me away from finding those things out.

 * "What's Happening" section in the profile seems unrelated.
-I suppose the idea here is to playfully tease the user and show what other people are collection, what they're doing but I don't feel like it's a good place for it.
+I suppose the idea here is to playfully tease the user and show what other people are collecting and what they're doing but I don't feel like it's a good place for it.

-* I like the sections under a Mobster's profile: "collections created by", "recently collecting", "recent activity", but I'd like to see if an artist hasn't created any collections. (i.e. "no collections created yet").
+* When viewing a mobster's profile I think it would be helpful to see if he/she _hasn't_ created any collections. (i.e. "no collections created yet").
+It seems unnecessary but this actually quickly lets me know if the person is a creator or not and where I'd find that information on others' profiles.

 <img src="/images/mobster-collection.png" alt="screenshot of NeonMob's member profile" />

-Seems unnecessary but this prevents me from trying to see if he/she has created anything or not.

-* Trading is intuitive but I found myself offering a trade and then having to check to see the rarity of my offer (mainly on a small screen).
+* Trading is really intuitive except for one thing: I found myself offering a trade and then having to check to see the rarity of my offer (mainly on a small screen).
 I had to jump out of the modal and then back in.
 Not a huge deal, but it's worth a mention.

 <br>

 ##Summary##
 <br>
 NeonMob is a fun place to collect and trade art.
 They've really done a good job recreating that childhood experience I mentioned earlier.
 The interface is beautiful, engaging, and fun.
 The personality, interaction, and animation is close to perfect.
 I haven't created my own collection _yet_ but I've dabbled in that area and that's intuitive and fun as well.
-I once heard a phrase: "heroine content" for sites/apps that had content that kept users coming back again and again.
-NeonMob definitely has this going for them.
+I once heard the phrase: "heroine content" used to describe sites/apps that had content that kept users coming back again and again, like a drug.
+It's a bit of an edgy analogy but NeonMob definitely has this going for them.
 I find myself checking for new trades, new likes on submissions, etc.

 <img src="/images/robin-spirit.png" alt="screenshot of bestial spirits, Robin" />

-However, there are two areas that have a lot of room for improvement.
+On the flip side there are two areas that I think have a lot of room for improvement:

-* I think there is a critical piece missing to this community and that is the tangible nature of art.
-I don't feel like I truly own these prints.
+* I think there is a critical piece missing to this community and that is the lack of tangiblity of the art.
+I don't feel like I truly own these digital prints.
 I can't have a deck sitting on my desk or hanging on my wall.
-In my opinion the art that I think is the most successful are the ones that feel physical, tangible (e.g. [Biotop](https://www.neonmob.com/collection/biotop-from-polygonia/)) because it starts to address this issue.
+In my opinion the art that I think is the most successful are the ones that feel physical (e.g. [Biotop](https://www.neonmob.com/collection/biotop-from-polygonia/)) because it sort of addresses this issue.
 I think it would be really cool if NeonMob offered a way to print a collection.
 Maybe a deck could come in various sizes, maybe collectors had the ability to print a couple for free?
 NeonMob could have branded packaging and artist's biography to make it even more special to own, to have a story behind the work.
+I realize that NeonMob is a digital art collecting community but it's a big sticking point for me.

-* I think the social part of the community could be improved as well.
+* Lastly, I think the social part of the community could be improved as well.
 NeonMob feels like it's close-nit, a place that's separated from Twitter and Facebook for a small niche group.
 I think there's room to amplify this aspect, to bring people together more and encourage more interaction.

+Even if NeonMob doesn't continue to iterate (which I'm sure they will) it's a fun place to be and the heart (or meat and potatoes if you prefer) is solid.

 That's all I've got...
 Thanks for reading and come [join me on NeonMob](https://www.neonmob.com/@silverfly?rc=4fMip&rs=reward)!